-Enter the world of multi award winning Teesside folk trio The Young’uns, (Best Group at 2015’s BBC Radio 2 Folk Awards).
+Enter the world of multi award winning Teesside folk trio The Young’uns, (Best Group at the 2015 and 2016 BBC Radio 2 Folk Awards).
 The Young’uns Podcast includes highlights and the occasional embarrassing lowlight from Young’uns gigs, observations and recordings from on tour, live music and chat with the Young’uns’ friends, both folky and otherwise, and an array of irreverent features.

 Subscribe to the Young’uns Podcast for free

 The Young’uns Podcast: Live from Sheffield with Roy Bailey and Neil McSweeney (October 10 2017

 The wait is finally at an end.
 The Young’uns podcast is back for another series.
 Over the course of the next few weeks we’ll take you with us to Canada, Belgium, Australia, and all around the UK.
 We’ll be playing you some of the more interesting bits that happened between the songs at our gigs.
 We’ll be chatting with and hearing music from lots of our folky friends .
 And we’ve got some new exciting features, as well as the return of some of the tried and tested classics.